Neighborly Home Care Explores Challenges Seniors Face Living at Home Alone

 Tripping or Falling in an Unsafe Environment

-Many homes pose potential dangers, especially for older adults.
-Tripping and falling on a wet floor or an upturned rug is a common risk.
+Many homes pose potential dangers, especially for older adults with mobility issues.
+Tripping and falling on fall hazards like a wet floor or an upturned rug is a common risk.
 Age-related changes in balance, strength, and vision increase the chance of falls.
 If a fall occurs while an individual is living alone, help may be delayed.
 In addition, the potential safety risks associated with falling are more severe for seniors than younger adults.

 At Neighborly Home Care, we take proactive measures to minimize these risks.
 Our caregivers are trained to ensure a safe environment and can assist or call for medical help in the event of an accident.